niftynei/glightning/README.md

 ### Callback from Init

-After your plugin's manifest has been parsed by c-lightning, c-lightning will call your plugin's Init method. `golight` registers this for you automatically.
+After your plugin's manifest has been parsed by c-lightning, c-lightning will call your plugin's Init method. `glightning` registers this for you automatically.
 You need to supply the `NewPlugin` method with a callback function that will trigger once the plugin has been initialized.

 The init function has the following signature:

 ```
-func onInit(plugin *golight.Plugin, options map[string]string, config *golight.Config)
+func onInit(plugin *glightning.Plugin, options map[string]string, config *glightning.Config)
 ```

 ### Wiring into Lightning's RPC

 The `init` command call will pass back to your plugin a Config object, which includes a lightning-rpc filename and the lightning directory.
-You can pass this information directly into `golight`'s `Lightning.StartUp` to create a working RPC connection. e.g.
+You can pass this information directly into `glightning`'s `Lightning.StartUp` to create a working RPC connection. e.g.

 ```